Toontown Follies (Flute, Vibraphone, and Piano)

 my son asked for some help with the game, which is an interactive, role-playing game where players create cartoon characters whose job it is to join with other

-"toons" in helping to rid Toontown of "cogs," who are evil robots patrolling the streets of Toontown.
+"toons" in helping to rid Toontown of "cogs," who are evil, corporate robots patrolling the streets of Toontown.

 Toons can defeat cogs by using a variety of clever attacks, called "gags," such as dropping grand pianos on their heads,

-squirting them with seltzer bottles, or laying railroad tracks in front of them, luring them onto the tracks through hypnosis,
+squirting them with seltzer bottles, or laying railroad tracks in front of them, luring them onto the tracks through hypno-goggles,

-and then conjuring up a high-speed train that ploughs through the cogs with impressive alacrity.
+and then conjuring up a high-speed train that ploughs through the cogs with impressive efficiency.

 The concept of helping one's children is one I strongly endorse, so I dropped whatever I was doing and